-With all the talk about laser acupuncture and the introduction of our new QiCalm blue lasers, I’ve been getting a lot of questions.
-By far, the most common question I get is this one:
+I’ve been getting a lot of questions about laser acupuncture.
+But by far, the most common question I get is this one:

 “When should I use laser, as opposed to needle or other methods?”

 You can pretty much use laser whenever you want to.
 Here are some pointers to keep in mind when making the decision whether to use laser.

 Patient Acceptance: Always provide the treatment your patient will accept, as your patient’s mindset plays an important role in treatment selection.
 Some patients want and expect needles.
 They may even hope for a little needle discomfort, as this shows them they are getting a “real” treatment.
 “No pain, no gain” is their way of thinking.
 I rarely use laser acupuncture on these patients, because they won’t feel the expected pain, and may therefore question whether they were really treated.
 Do what the patient will accept.